ATTRACTIONS OPEN DAILY FROM APRIL UNTIL NOVEMBER Y2010

 Ford Village is set on a hillside overlooking the Till Valley.
 During the latter half of the 19th century Louisa Anne, Marchioness of Waterford, on inheriting Ford Estate on the death of her husband in 1859, set about transforming it from a group of hovels to a well-ordered village and peaceful haven.

 Lady Waterford Hall, situated in the centre of the village, was commissioned by Lady Waterford in 1860 as the village school, a role which it held until 1956.
 The walls are decorated with large murals depicting schoolchildren, parents and people who lived and worked around Ford at that time as characters from well known Biblical stories.
-These unique Northumberland art-treasures can be viewed daily during the visitor season together with smaller works by Lady Waterford and artifacts from her era.

 Stunning views across the valley